 7. Diversify Income Streams

 One of the most important money management skills to learn is diversifying your income streams.
 Diversification is supposed to have several income sources at once.
 Having multiple income streams helps you to achieve financial stability, and can even help you to achieve your goals and dreams.
 By diversifying your income streams, you increase your chances of building a financial safety net in the event of an emergency.
-Many young adults have several income streams: freelancing, blogging, designing, and many other ones.
-They use various apps and online tools to control their income.
+Many young adults have several income streams: freelancing, blogging, designing, and many others.
+They use various apps and online tools, such as a student loan payments calculator, to control their income.
 There could be any financial tools, for example, an online tool for generating a real pay stub that you can get after issuing your invoice to each of your remote clients etc.

 The sooner you start, the greater your ability to grow wealth long-term.
 The longer you wait, the more your income stream will be vulnerable to fluctuations in the value of your investments and how interest rates behave.